jensoncs/go-zero-to-hero/README.md

 * why hashtables
    * hash tables serach is fast, most widely used data structure.
    * How hash search is fast?
     * Example you have a dictionary, you need to find the meaning of `sea` in the noraml array you have to itterate throgh each and every word in the dictionary to get the word `sea`.
-In hash table hash fucntion will create a pattern and put those pattern into small buckets.
+In hash table hash function will create a pattern and put those pattern into small buckets.
 Now when your searching for `sea` it knows in which bucket they have to search.
 They will get it from those bucket very fast instead of itterating through all.
 * map is build upon hashtables
 * How hash tables work?
 Hash tables are build upon array.
-* Hashfucntion function(algoritham) will create hashes for your input and find a common pattern
+* Hashfunction function(algoritham) will create hashes for your input and find a common pattern
 * All the common pattern they will be putting into bucket(arry)